Audrey Green Rogers - Associate Professor

 Littlefield received her Bachelor of Arts from St. Bonaventure University, her Master in Science form University of Massachusetts, Amherst, and her Doctor in Education from University of Massachusetts, Lowell.

 Littlefield's certifications include Massachusetts: Elementary Principal, Middle School Principal, Elementary Education (N-6), Social Studies (7-12), Superintendent, Assistant Superintendent and New Hampshire: Elementary Principal.

 Littlefield's presentations include,'' Developmental Curriculum, K-4,'' Massachusetts Public Schools; ''Early Childhood Curriculum-Implications for Administrators” and “Testing of Young Children,'' Massachusetts Department of Education; and ''Early Childhood Integrated Classrooms,'' Washington, D.C.

-Lorraine Patusky has been with SNHU as an assistant professor since 2005.
+Lorraine Patusky is an associate professor and has been with SNHU since 2005.
 She serves as program chair for the Graduate School of Education.
 She also serves on the SED Curriculum Committee and the Assessment Committee.
 Patusky previously served as administer of the Office of Curriculum and Assessment, Accountability and School Improvement at the NH Department of Education and as a teacher at the elementary through high school levels.

 Patusky received her Bachelor of Science from Southern State University, her Master of Education from Washburn University and will defend her dissertation in July for her Ph.D. in education studies with an emphasis on adult learning from Lesley University.